bylexus/imagen/README.md

 http://[imagen-url]/
 ```

-### url scheme

 All parameters can be defined in the URL.
 The first parameter is always the size of the image,
-while the following parameters can be placed in any order: They are prefixed with a single
+while the following parameters can be placed in any order: They are separated by a slash (`/`), and prefixed with a single
 character to indicate the parameter type:

-rough scheme:

 ```
 http://[imagen-url]/[size]/[c|g|t|n]:[color-config]:[text-color]/t:[text]/f:[format]/b:[border]